FourFiveSeconds: North America

 In its third week, the song jumped to number six on the Billboard Hot 100 as a result of the digital downloads; it sold 181,000 copies for the week and peaked at number three on the Digital Songs chart.
 It marked McCartney's first top-ten on the Hot 100 chart after 29 years.
 He surpassed Santana, who recorded a span of 28 years between his top-tens from 1971 to 1999, thus ending the longest break between top-ten songs in the 56-year history of the chart.
 "FourFiveSeconds" became Rihanna's 26th top-ten single on the chart and West's 15th.
 The same week, it topped the US Hot R&B/Hip-Hop Songs chart and became Rihanna's fourth number one, while West's seventh.
 It was McCartney's second number-one song on the chart following his 1983 duet with Michael Jackson, "The Girl Is Mine".
 In the song's fourth week on the Billboard Hot 100 chart, the song moved two places and peaked at number four.
 The song became West's highest-charting single on the Billboard Hot 100 since "Heartless", which peaked at number two in 2009.
 It also became McCartney's first top-five hit in 31 years, one month, and one week; his last top-five hit was his 1983 collaboration with Jackson, "Say Say Say", which became his ninth solo number-one single.
 For the issue dated March 7, "FourFiveSeconds" moved to number 10 on the Pop Songs chart with an audience impression of over 70 million.
 With the achievement, Rihanna tied Mariah Carey for most top 10 songs on the chart; each of them has 23 top 10 singles.
-Although it didn't chart on the US Hot Country Songs chart, it has received airplay on a number of country stations in major metropolitan areas.
+Although it did not chart on the US Hot Country Songs chart, it has received airplay on a number of country stations in major metropolitan areas.
 As of July 2015, "FourFiveSeconds" has sold 1,868,000 copies in the United States.